ErnesztKazmin/MP_EA_replication/README.md

 ---

 ### Note
 The Excel file **"mp_multiplicator.xlsx"** contains the process of data cleaning for the stepwise regression.
-Additionally, there is a separate sheet within this file for the **multipliers of monetary policy**, which were used to analyze the magnitudes and other related metrics.
+Additionally, there is a separate sheet within this file for the **multipliers of monetary policy**, which were used to analyze the magnitudes etc.